rusio/testable-services/README.md

 Integrative: Usually targets a satellite component.
 Usually uses another mechanism for the Arrange and Assert phases.
 Has similar properties to an integration test.

 Example-1: The target component wants to write into a database.
-The test uses an in-memory database in order to accept SQL inserts from the target component.
+The test uses an in-memory embedded database in order to accept SQL inserts from the target component.

 Example-2: The target component wants to accept HTTP requests.
 The test uses a HTTP client in order to send requests to the target component.